 Many students combine a coaching minor with a major in Exercise Science.

 - Evaluate, solve, and handle ethical issues during class role play.
-During these hands-on classes, students are given individual roles and act out common ethical situations that would occur in the coaching profession.
-Under the instructor’s guidance, students learn to think critically, solve the issues ethically, and avoid legal action.
+You are given individual roles and act out common ethical situations that would occur in the coaching profession.
+You learn to think critically, solve the issues ethically, and avoid legal action.

 - Interview coaches in the community to explore and evaluate the advantages, disadvantages, and realities of their profession and personal lives.